john1340a/john1340a/README.md

 - 👋 Hi, I’m Jean-Kelly
 - 👀 I’m interested in web developpement.
-- 🌱 I’m currently learning GIS
+- 🌱 I’m currently learning Mainframe
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me insta : @saintmartinois

 <!---
 john1340a/john1340a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.